diwash5/nokia_G-1425-MA/README.md

 ### Restoring the Config

-I dont have a Way to restore the config file but you can use the shell to change expects of it . you'll need to factory reset each time to apply them though
+I dont have a Way to restore the config file but you can use the shell to change expects of it . you'll need to factory reset each time to apply them though.
 To get
 ```
 cfgcli -g InternetGatewayDevice.DeviceInfo.X_CT-COM_ServiceManage.SSHEnable
 ```